 Number of Procedures Performed: Dr. Raymond has performed more than 1,500 thoracic surgeries throughout his career, including more than 300 VATS lobectomy procedures.

 Success rates: Cleveland Clinic thoracic surgeons perform more than 2,000 general thoracic procedures each year.to treat patients with a wide range of conditions, including lung, esophageal, chest wall, pleural, tracheal, mediastinal, foregut and diaphragm disease.
 Cleveland Clinic contributes to the Society of Thoracic Surgery Database in order to maintain the highest possible standards.
 Our 2013 outcomes include the lowest risk-adjusted mortality rate for lobectomy in the nation.
+We have recently been honored with a three star ranking in the first every ranking system for outcomes following lobectomy for lung cancer.
+This honor was only awarded to a handful of programs nationwide.
 Success rates for specific procedures are available at http://my.clevelandclinic.org/heart/about-heart-vascular-institute/treatment-outcomes.aspx

 Education and Training: Dr. Raymond completed his undergraduate degree at the University of Pennsylvania, and earned his medical degree from the State University of New York Health Science Center, Syracuse.
 He completed a surgical residency, a research fellowship, and a surgical infectious disease fellowship at the University of Virginia Health Sciences Center, Charlottesville.
 Dr. Raymond completed his training with a fellowship in cardiothoracic surgery at the University of Pennsylvania Health System, Philadelphia.